ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_version_control.md

 ### Version control

-You can use the mbed Online Compiler's version control features to let you version, branch and merge code.
+You can use the Arm Mbed Online Compiler's version control features to let you version, branch and merge code.
 It will show a nice representation of the state of your project history:

 <span class="images">![](images/revision_history_overview.png)<span>The Online Compiler shows the current version of your project and your project's history</span></span>